wassimouricha/FrostyKidsSwiperTest/README.md

-# sliderswiper.io
+# Double Swiper
-A 3d reponsive swiper
+A double reponsive swiper test for the website